akapikumindayo/moji-physics/README.md

 Mechanism & Credits:
 - It's a safe design that works entirely in the browser.
 - Developed in collaboration with Gemini.
-- For some reason, magnets with the same pole attract each other.
 - When you bring a magnetized object close to a fixed magnet, letters fly off to the top right.

 Elements: